ds-jrg/xgnn-dl/README.md

 - Install missing packages, if asked so.

 #### Overview of the Files

+In the folder `.swm` is an additional doc explaining details of the code.

 There is a vast summary of files, but only some are important:

 `create_random_ce.py` describes all functions, which are needed to create and mutate one CE, with some additional utility functions.